Frederick Mansfield

-Frederick William Mansfield (March 26, 1877 – November 6, 1958) was an American politician and 46th mayor of Boston, Massachusetts.
+Frederick William Mansfield (March 26, 1877 – November 6, 1958) was an American politician who served as the mayor of Boston, Massachusetts.

 Early life

 Mansfield was born in East Boston, Massachusetts, March 26, 1877.
-Mansfield was the son of Michael Read Mansfield and Catherine (McDonough) Mansfield.
+Mansfield was the son of Michael Read Mansfield and Catherine (McDonough) Mansfield, both of whom had immigrated from Ireland.

-Mansfield graduated from East Boston High School in 1894, and went on to Boston University School of Law, where he received a L.L.B. degree in 1902.
+Mansfield graduated from East Boston High School in 1894 and went on to Boston University School of Law, where he received a L.L.B. degree in 1902.

 Mansfield served as an apothecary in the U.S. Navy on the USS Vulcan during the Spanish–American War.
-After working as a pharmacist, Mansfield was admitted to the Massachusetts Bar in 1902; he worked as an attorney.
+After working as a pharmacist, Mansfield was admitted to the Massachusetts Bar in 1902.
+From 1928 to 1931 he was president of the Massachusetts Bar Association.

-Political career
+Early political career

 In 1913, Mansfield was elected treasurer and receiver general of the Commonwealth of Massachusetts serving from 1914 to 1915.
 In 1914, he lost his bid for re-election to Charles L. Burrill.
 He was an unsuccessful candidate for Governor of Massachusetts in 1916 and 1917.

+Mayoralty

 Mansfield ran for Mayor of Boston twice.
+He finished second to his bitter rival James Michael Curley in November 1929, then topped a field of six candidates in November 1933.

+He served as mayor from 1934 to 1938, during which he modernized the city's auditing and accounting systems while reducing the city's debt.
+Despite this, he was unsuccessful in his attempts to centralize the city's many departments.
+He took advantage of the Works Progress Administration to build the Huntington Avenue subway, a $1.715 million project the city only had to pay $539,227 for.
+He promoted the sales tax and favored low-income housing, as opposed to substandard housing.

-He finished second to James Michael Curley in November 1929, then topped a field of six candidates in November 1933.
-He served as mayor from 1934 to 1938, and was not eligible to run for re-election, as Massachusetts law at the time did not allow the Mayor of Boston to serve consecutive terms.
+He was not eligible to run for re-election, as Massachusetts law at the time did not allow the Mayor of Boston to serve consecutive terms.